Ameliasks/dms1_blog/posts/tenth-blog-post.md

 ![photo 1](photos/27.png)
 *Using Adobe Audition to edit audio*

 For the classroom exercise, Arielle and I went out to record some sounds on our phone, these sounds include stomping, phone pickup/ put down, open/closing door and piano key.
-Just for the exercise, I used html to include the piano key sound effect on click on the top left icon.
+For the exercise, I included the piano key sound effect on click for one of the icons.

 ## Assignment 2 Progress